Pulse: Force

 Also known as compressibility of pulse.
-It is a rough measure of systolic blood pressure.
+It is a rough indication of systolic blood pressure.

 Tension

-It corresponds to diastolic blood pressure.
+Determined mainly by mean arterial blood pressure; corresponds to diastolic blood pressure.
 A low tension pulse (pulsus mollis), the vessel is soft or impalpable between beats.
 In high tension pulse (pulsus durus), vessels feel rigid even between pulse beats.

 Form

 A form or contour of a pulse is palpatory estimation of arteriogram.
 A quickly rising and quickly falling pulse (pulsus celer) is seen in aortic regurgitation.
 A slow rising and slowly falling pulse (pulsus tardus) is seen in aortic stenosis.

 Equality

 Comparing pulses and different places gives valuable clinical information.

 A discrepant or unequal pulse between left and right radial artery is observed in anomalous or aberrant course of artery, coarctation of aorta, aortitis, dissecting aneurysm, peripheral embolism etc. An unequal pulse between upper and lower extremities is seen in coarctation to aorta, aortitis, block at bifurcation of aorta, dissection of aorta, iatrogenic trauma and arteriosclerotic obstruction.